jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 #### Positional Parameters

-In the case of the command binary ```ls -l /etc``` the command takes options and arguments.
+In the case of the command binary `ls -l /etc` the command takes options and arguments.
 Shell scripts you create have the same ability to accept and parse input from the commandline.
-Note that this is different from ```getopts``` which allows you to make a complicated option and argument passing scheme for shell scripts.
 This is for simple variable parameters to be passed into a script.
 You indicate the position of the parameter passed to the script and reference that value with a `$` and a number.
 The first value is `$1`, the second is `$2`, and so on.
 After $9 you need to add **$\{}** around values and should probably add them from the beginning for consistency.

 ```bash
 ./delete-directory.sh ~/Documents/text-book Jeremy